-- A. For construction of an electric power generating plant and associated facilities designated for or capable of operating at a capacity of between 25 megawatts and 50 megawatts, the EQB shall be the RGU or more but less than 50 megawatts and for which an air permit from the PCA is required, the PCA is the RGU. - B. For construction of an electric power generating plants and associated facilities designed for and capable of operating at a capacity of 25 megawatts or more but less than 50 megawatts or more.
-Environmental review shall be conducted according to
+A. For construction of an electric power generating plant and associated facilities designated for or capable of operating at a capacity of between 25 megawatts and 50 megawatts, the EQB shall be the RGU or more but less than 50 megawatts and for which an air permit from the PCA is required, the PCA is the RGU.

-- parts 7849.1000 to 7849.2100 and 7850.1000 to 7850.5600.and for which an air permit from the PCA is not required, the local governmental unit is the RGU. - C. For construction of an electric power generating plant and associated facilities designed for and capable of operating at a capacity of 50 megawatts or more, environmental review must be conducted according to parts 7849.1000 to 7849.2100 and chapter 7850.
+- B. For construction of an electric power generating plants plant and associated facilities designed for and capable of operating at a capacity of 25 megawatts or more but less than 50 megawatts or more.
+Environmental review shall be conducted according to parts 7849.1000 to 7849.2100 and 7850.1000 to 7850.5600.and for which an air permit from the PCA is not required, the local governmental unit is the RGU. - C. For construction of an electric power generating plant and associated facilities designed for and capable of operating at a capacity of 50 megawatts or more, environmental review must be conducted according to parts 7849.1000 to 7849.2100 and chapter 7850. - D. For construction of a wind energy conversion system, as defined in Minnesota Statutes section 216F.01, designed for and capable of operating at a capacity of 25 megawatts or more, the PUC is the RGU and environmental review must be conducted according to chapter 7854.